The Invention of Jesus

 The descending spirit, which is activated upon baptism (or some other collection of catalysts), is not only detectable in Mark (Mk 1:10-11) and Matthew (Mthw 3:16), but it is clearly attested to via church fathers who tell us that early Christian groups such as the Ebionites, Cerinthians, and Carpocratians (AH i.26.2), believed this exact thing.
 In addition, this notion of a transient Spirit is detectable in later Christian texts, as well.

-For instance, Simon Magus, who at times served as the Ebionite doppelganger for Paul, tried to buy this transient Spirit from Peter and John in Acts of the Apostles 8 (one implication is that this is a reworking of the feud between Paul and Peter in Galatians 2:8-11), and paints Paul as a false Spirit encapsulator.
+For instance, Simon Magus, who at times served as the Ebionite doppelganger for Paul, tried to buy this transient Spirit from Peter and John in Acts of the Apostles 8 (one presumption is that this showdown in Samaria was a reworking of the feud between Paul and Peter in Galatians 2:8-11), and paints Paul as a false Spirit encapsulator.
 Irenaeus describes an Apostolic succession, which had the Spirit moving from person to person.
 Similarly, in the Acts of John (47), a young man comes to John and asks him to raise his friend from the dead.
-John gives the young man the magic incantation to recite, and the young man is able to raise his friend by himself (this young man, at least according to my estimation, must have been Polycarp).
+John gives the young man the magic incantation to recite, and the young man is able to raise his friend by himself (this young man, at least according to my estimation, must have been Polycarp of Smyrna).

 It is also my contention that much of the Gospel character Jesus was influenced by legend surrounding Paul.
 For example, the (Ebionite!)
 Pseudo-Clementines have Simon Magus claiming to be born of a virgin in his confrontation with Peter.
 Paul, in 1 Corin, claims to specifically to be born from a miscarriage.
 But,as I have made the case in earlier posts, Paul was the original Simon, who was presumed by his followers to be the first true Earthling who received the Spirit from Jesus around the time of his death, perhaps several lifetimes and reincarnations earlier.